 Sometimes, yes.
-If you are a user of personal care services for adults, act for someone who is, or are otherwise affected by the actions of the provider/commissioner of the care, you can bring your complaint to the LGO.
+If you are a user of personal care services for adults, act for someone who is, or are otherwise affected by the actions of the provider/commissioner of the care, you can bring your complaint to us.

 - If a council has provided or commissioned the services for you, you will normally have the right to use the special complaints procedure which the law says councils must run to deal with these kinds of complaints.
-The LGO expects you to have done this before you bring the complaint to us.
+We expect you to have done this before you bring the complaint to us.

 - If you have a direct contract with the care provider who supplies your personal care, you should first put your complaint to the provider concerned.
 The regulator - the Care Quality Commission (CQC) - requires all registered providers to have an effective complaints process.

 If you’ve made a complaint and the council or care provider has looked into it, but you’re unhappy with the result or with the way your complaint has been dealt with, you can complain to us.